AVSLab/basilisk/src/fswAlgorithms/sensorInterfaces/simpleInstrumentController/simpleInstrumentController.rst

 The ``imaged`` variable is always initialized to 0 (i.e. the target has not been imaged).
 However, if the simulation is stopped and restarted again this variable should be reinitialized to 0 in between.
 If it is not and the previous target was imaged, the new target will not be imaged.

+Optionally, attitude rate error checking may be enabled by setting ``useRateTolerance`` to ``1``.
+If enabled, ``rateErrTolerance`` should be set to the norm of the acceptable attitude rate error in rad/s when imaging.